Date:

 Phil Spector

 Spector's calling card is technology "Wall of Sound."In this way, the producer adds layer upon layer of vocal parts and instruments to the recording.
-The end result is a rich piece of music that sounds through the speakers very voluminous, rich, and strongly impresses us with its grandeur...
+The end result is a rich piece of music that sounds through the speakers very voluminous, rich, and strongly impresses us with its majesty...
 It is like a bouquet of flowers, in which each flower is beautiful and fragrant in its own way...
 None of the melodies created by Spector are meant to be played in the background.
 They demand attention.

 George Martin